HSRLCLab/SmartFactory_Vehicle-Sortic/README.md

 All functions and files are documented on the [GitHub-Page with Doxygen](https://lmazzole.github.io/SmartFactory_Vehicle-Sortic/).
 The documentation does **not** includes the [MQTTCommunication](<https://github.com/LMazzole/SmartFactory_MQTTCommunication>) and the [SmartFactory_Vehicle-Basis](https://github.com/LMazzole/SmartFactory_Vehicle-Basis)-Files.
-If you would like the complete documentation with this files included you need to build it yourself with the *Doxygen-complete* file.
+If you would like the complete documentation with these files included you need to build it yourself with the *Doxygen-complete* file.

-It's important to mention that all functions are non blocking and as short as possible so no other process starves.
+It's important to mention that all functions are non-blocking and as short as possible so no other process starves.
 This way a degree of parallelism can be achieved.

 ### Dependency Graph